Jew's harp: Characteristics

 "The lower harmonics of the series cannot be obtained, owing to the limited capacity of the resonating cavity.
 The black notes on the stave show the scale which may be produced by using two harps, one tuned a fourth above the other.
-The player on the Jew's harp, in order to isolate the harmonics, frames their mouth as though intending to pronounce the various vowels."
-See Bugle scale.
+The player on the Jew's harp, in order to isolate the harmonics, frames their mouth as though intending to pronounce the various vowels."Schlesinger, Kathleen See Bugle scale.